demoretia/demoretia_framework/README.md

 ## 4. Roles in a Self-Organized Citizen Framework
-+ Citizens (Seed Voices):
+### Citizens (Seed Voices):
-  - Core stakeholders, because taxpayers = funders.
+  + Core stakeholders, because taxpayers are the funders.
-  - Every citizen can submit Seeds, endorse, and vote.
+  + Every citizen can submit Seeds, endorse, and vote.
-+ Stewards (Facilitators):
+### Stewards (Facilitators):
-  - Ensure fairness, manage cycles, prevent gaming of the process.
+  + Ensure fairness, manage cycles, prevent gaming of the process.
-  - Elected or rotating, but with limited scope (no decision power, just facilitation).
+  + Elected or rotating, but with limited scope (no decision power, just facilitators).
-+ Pollinators (Connectors):
+### Pollinators (Connectors):
-  - Individuals or groups who move ideas between Seeds → Plants → Forests.
+  + Individuals or groups who move ideas between Seeds → Plants → Forests.
-  - Prevent siloing and help small Seeds find broader application.
+  + They prevent siloing and help small Seeds find broader application.
-+ Guardians (Principle Keepers):
+### Guardians (Principle Keepers):
-  - Ensure Seeds/Initiatives align with Network Democracy principles (equality, ecology, transparency, justice).
+  + They ensure Seeds/Initiatives align with Network Democracy principles (equality, ecology, transparency, justice).
-  - Could function like an “ethics review board,” but distributed and rotating.
+  + May function like an “ethics review board,” but distributed and rotating.
-+ Treasurers (Budget Stewards):
+### Gardeners (Budget Stewards):
-  - Manage Roots + Watering process transparently.
+  + They Manage Roots and the Watering process transparently.
-  - Rotate regularly to prevent corruption.
+  + Should rotate regularly to prevent corruption.
-+ Forest Keepers (Meta-Councils):
+### Forest Keepers (Meta-Councils):
-  - Coordinate Trees (Policies) at the macro level.
+  + They coordinate Trees (Policies) at the macro level.
-  - Serve as alignment roles, not top-down rulers.
+  + They serve as alignment roles, not top-down rulers.

 ## 5. Principle of Stability vs. Agility
 + Policies (Trees) are stable artifacts — once voted into law, they create certainty and trust.
-+ Iteration happens at the Seed → Plant → Tree pipeline, not by endlessly rewriting laws after they’re enacted.
++ Iteration happens at the Seed → Plant → Tree pipeline, not by endlessly rewriting laws after they have been enacted.
-+ Amendments allow safe adaptation without destabilizing the entire system.
-+ This balances fast feedback cycles with the need for stability in governance.
++ Amendments allow safe adaptation without destabilizing the entire system, balancing fast feedback cycles with the need for stability in policymaking.

 ## 6. Scaling Model
-+ Seed Level: Small teams test ideas.
++ Seed Level: Small teams create and test ideas.
-+ Plant Level: Initiatives scale, get cross-community buy-in, align with shared priorities.
++ Plant Level: When Initiatives scale up, they get cross-community buy-in and align with shared priorities.
-+ Forest Level: Large-scale policies ratified, coordinated across regions/nations.
++ Forest Level: Large-scale policies get ratified and coordinated across larger communities or regions.
-+ Roles-of-roles (Pollinators, Keepers) prevent centralization but allow scaling.
++ Roles-of-roles (Pollinators, Keepers) prevent centralization, allowing alignment and scaling.

 ## 7. Cycles in Demoretia

-### 1. Micro-Cycles (Seed Sprints)
+### 1. Micro-Cycles (Seeding Period)
   + Length: 2–6 weeks.
-  + Purpose: Develop, refine, and test Seeds/Initiatives at the Seed level (local groups).
+  + Purpose: To Develop, refine, crowdsource, and test Seeds/Proposals at the Seed level (local groups).
   + Output: A refined Proposal or Amendment ready for “Voting Round 1.”
 ### 2. Meso-Cycles (Plant Seasons)
   + Length: 3–6 months.
   + Purpose: Communities (Plants) align their Seeds, prioritize Initiatives, assign budgets (Watering), and vote them forward.
-  + Output: Approved Initiatives moving toward Policy drafting.
+  + Output: Approved tested Initiatives moving toward Policy drafting.
 ### 3. Macro-Cycles (Forest Cycles)
   + Length: 1 year.
   + Purpose: National/Forest-level aggregation, cross-regional alignment, and ratification of Policies (Trees) into law.
   + Output: Policies enacted, budgets allocated, measurable goals defined.
 ### 4. Super-Cycle (Generational Review)
   + Length: 4–5 years.
   + Purpose: Major review of Trees (Policies) for relevance, sustainability, ecological impact, and fairness.
-Outdated or harmful Trees move to Composting.
+  + Outdated or harmful Trees move to Composting.

 ## 8. Voting Cadence

 ### 1. Micro-Voting (Asynchronous / Continuous):
-  + For Seeds → lightweight endorsement (likes, small votes, participatory polling).
+  + For Seeds, lightweight endorsement happen anytime (likes, small votes, participatory polling).
-  + Citizens can “upvote” Seeds anytime (as in open source or DAOs).
+  + Seed voices (Citizens) can water (crowdsource) Seeds anytime, helping them grow and iterate.
+  + The more endorsements, the esier to test and implement at the Seed level (locally).
 ### 2. Meso-Voting (Seasonal: 3–6 months):
-  + For Initiatives → formal selection rounds.
+  + For Plants (Initiatives), a formal selection round happens here.
+These are mature Plants tested and endorsed.
-  + Citizens prioritize which Initiatives move forward to become Policies.
+  + Citizens prioritize which Initiatives may move forward to become Policies.
+Plagues and Pests are identified.
 ### 3. Macro-Voting (Annual / Forest cycle):
-  + For Policies (Trees) → final ratification into law or charter.
+  + For Trees (Policies), a final ratification into law or charter happens here.
   + Requires larger quorum, higher thresholds, and stable legitimacy.
+Usually a Forest Keeper who endorsed (or created) owns them.
 ### 4. Emergency Voting (On-Demand):
   + A separate fast-track mechanism (e.g., if an earthquake strikes).
   + Citizens vote asynchronously with rapid quorum rules.